The aerospace industry presents a unique combination of challenges for materials science.

 Complimentary to such materials, complex, embedded sensor arrays, utilising a variety of functional materials – importantly piezoelectrics – continuously monitor for excessive stresses and strains and signs of impending structural failure, long before it actually occurs.
 Actuator systems – that control, for example, aerodynamic control surfaces, fuel system and engine components – also increasingly utilise piezoelectric materials.

 Lastly, one must not overlook the extensive range of electronics, communications, navigation, systems that all ultimately rely on advanced materials, and in particular semiconductors.
-(See sections – ICT).
+(See section on – Electronics, Telecommunications, Computing ).

 Advanced materials design, precise materials modelling and finite element analysis (FEA), accurate materials characterisation and rigorous materials testing is essential due to the safety-critical and high-cost nature of aerospace applications.